 I grabbed my ten-pound dog, ran out, and called 9-1-1.
 He was arrested within minutes.

 "Oh, Mason," the police said when they saw him.
-(I've changed his name and those of several others in this piece.)
+(I've changed his name and several others in this piece.)

 "You know him?"
 I asked.

 "Oh, we know him," said one officer.
 "He was bothering people at the Scientology Center earlier today."